UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_05.md

 🙌 **Practice**

-We could also push from the terminal instead of from the JupyterLab Git extension.
+We could also push from the terminal instead of from the Jupyter Lab Git extension.
 If you would like to push from the terminal you can execute the command `git push`.

 ---